alttch/bma-info/eva4/install.rst

     sudo -s
     curl https://pub.bma.ai/eva4/install | env PYTHON=/path/to/python sh /dev/stdin -a --hmi

-Additional special options for Python venv:
+Additional special options for Python venv (must be also specified in environment variables):

 * **PYTHON_USE_SYSTEM_PIP=1** - use system pip by default
 * **PYTHON_SYSTEM_SITE_PACKAGES=1** - use system site-packages by default